david93111/minesweeperAPI/readme.md

 #### Prerequisites to run on machine

-For running the application you will need to have an scala full
+For running the application in your local machine you will need to have the following requirements installed

 * JDK 1.8+ installed
 * SBT for compile, test, coverage and building